colelfb/wordleproject/README.md

 I know the basics of python but don't hesitate to teach me new modules/commands that would work better as I need to learn the language better.

+I am basically new to Github aswell so please give me tips on that aswell :D.

 Thank you.